-- Investments in subsidiaries are accounted for at cost, less any impairment, in the parent entity. - Investments in associates are accounted for at cost, less any impairment, in the parent entity. - Dividends received from subsidiaries are recognised as other income by the parent entity and its receipt may be an indicator of an impairment of the investment.
+- Investments in subsidiaries are accounted for at cost, less any impairment, in the parent entity. - Dividends received from subsidiaries are recognised as other income by the parent entity and its receipt may be an indicator of an impairment of the investment.

-Note 27.
+Note 29.
 Interests in subsidiaries